michael-hartmann/caps/README.md

 The code is licensed under GPLv2, see LICENSE.

 Also, libcasimir uses some third-party software:
+ * [HODLR](https://github.com/sivaramambikasaran/HODLR) A fast direct solver
+   and determinant computation for dense linear systems.
+(MPL2)
+ * [libeigen](http://eigen.tuxfamily.org) HODLR depends on libeigen.
+However, only header files are needed.
+(MPL2)
  * [cquadpack](https://github.com/ESSS/cquadpack) for integration. cquadpack is
    a a C port of the QUADPACK software originally written in Fortran for solving integrals. (public domain)
  * [hash-table](https://github.com/fragglet/c-algorithms) is an implementation
    of hash tables in C. The code was slightly modified for the use in libcasimir.
 (ISC license)
+ * [cephes](http://www.netlib.org/cephes/) is a software collection with special functions. libcasimir uses the implementation for the modified Bessel functions I0(x) and I1(x).
+(No license, probably BSD licensed.)
+ * [LAPACK](http://www.netlib.org/lapack/) Linear algebra library.
+LAPACK may be used to calculate the determinant of the scattering matrices.
+However, for small separations using HODLR is much faster.
+(Modified BSD)

 Publications